Homage (pronounced hom-ij,

 words”.
 In Middle English, the meanings

-variously were (1) An oath of loyalty to a liege performed by their vassal; a
+variously were (1) an oath of loyalty to a liege performed by their vassal; a

-pledge of allegiance, (2) Money given to a liege by a vassal or the privilege
+pledge of allegiance, (2) money given to a liege by a vassal or the privilege

-of collecting such money, (3) A demonstration of respect or honor towards an
+of collecting such money, (3) a demonstration of respect or honor towards an

-individual (including prayer), (4) The totality of a feudal lord's subjects
+individual (including prayer), (4) the totality of a feudal lord's subjects

-In feudal times, a homage was said to be an “act of
+when collected and (5) membership of an organized religion or belief system.
+In feudal times, an homage was said to be an “act of

 fealty”.
 The Middle English noun fealty dates from the twelfth century